Italy: Napolitano invites 'select group' on cabinet

 President Napolitano said that Mr Monti's caretaker cabinet was still "operational" and "in charge".

-However, the continuing political stalemate is delaying reforms that could help revive Italy's recession-hit, debt-laden economy.'Wise men'
+However, the continuing political stalemate is delaying reforms that could help revive Italy's recession-hit, debt-laden economy.

 The president finished consultations with Italy's main political leaders on Friday.